Azure-Samples/msdocs-azure-tables-sdk-python-flask/README.md

     table_name = "WeatherData"
     project_root_path = "Project abs path"
     ```
+4. Recommend that you use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to run this example, but it's not required.
+Install and initialize the virtual environment with the "venv" module on Python 3:
+    ```
+    python3 -m venv mytestenv # Might be "python" or "py -3.6" denpending on your python installation cd mytestenv
+    source bin/activate      # Linux shell (Bash, ZSH, etc.) only ./scripts/activate       # PowerShell only
+    ./scripts/activate.bat   # Windows CMD only
+    ```
-4. Run the application by executing the following command.
+5. Run the application by executing the following command.
     ```
     pip3 install -r requirements.txt
     python3 run.py webapp